 Catherine Schultz is the Vice President for Tax Policy at the National Foreign Trade Council.
-Her responsibilities include international tax policy including legislative, regulatory, non-U.S. tax policy, administration, and tax treaty activity.
+Her responsibilities include international tax policy including legislative, regulatory, non-U.S. tax policy, OECD work on base-erosion and profit shifting (BEPS), administration, and tax treaty activity.

 Prior to joining the NFTC, she was a Principal at Capital Strategies Group, LLC, where she represented client interests on pending tax legislation and served as a legislative advocate on international taxation, research and development, depreciation and capital gains.